PedroDnT/VIXi/README.md

 - If you have problem downloading the raw files contact me and I'll send you
 - Feel free to reach me if you have any ideas/coments
 - Something broke the original VIX file and I am writing it again
+- Yes, the code is still very ineficient and doesnt comply with python best practices

 ## Downloading and parsing data
 F+iles Download: [BMFBOV - COTACOES HISTORICAS](http://www.bmfbovespa.com.br/pt_br/servicos/market-data/historico/mercado-a-vista/cotacoes-historicas/)